rust-lang/rust-wiki-backup/Predicate-language.md

 (working note: This may not be good enough.
 What if we want to delegate to a general function whose return type isn't bool?)

 ## Summary
 Allowing general (possibly-impure) predicates has no effect on type soundness; only on the guarantee to the user about how much confidence they can have about the relationship between the high-level invariants in the code they write, and in the code they run.
-Declaring uses of general predicates as unsafe (using the `check-volatile` keyword) should be a warning sign to the user that they should tread carefully (that is, that they have a proof obligation to ensure that semantically, their predicates are referentially transparent).
+Declaring uses of general predicates as unsafe (using the `check-volatile` keyword) should be a warning sign to the user that they should tread carefully (that is, the predicate writer and the predicate user have a shared proof obligation to ensure that semantically, predicates and their uses are referentially transparent).
 At the same time, the distinction between general and pure predicates affords the expressivity to use any Rust function as a predicate.

+In the best case, the predicate writer ensures that the predicate is actually referentially transparent in all cases, which means the predicate user's obligations are vacuous.
+In general, we would expect that there is a set of certain restricted conditions under which the predicate behaves referentially transparently, in which case it's the predicate writer's job to specify those conditions and the predicate user's job to satisfy them at all call sites.